Rikezenho/tibia-js-experiment/README.md

 - [ ] Scripting system
 - [ ] Leveling system
 - [ ] Skills upgrade system
-- [ ] Walking speed depending on where the character is walking
+- [x] Walking speed depending on which SQM the character is going
 - [ ] On screen HUD for character information